topcoder-platform/slack-bot-processor/docs/DeploymentGuide.md

 4. In the `slack-lambda` directory run `serverless offline` to start the Serverless API gateway on port 3001.
 The gateway runs the lambda functions on demand.

 5. You should see that the SNS topics, `client-slack-events` and `client-slack-interactive` are created.
-You can verify this using the aws cli, `aws --endpoint-url=http://localhost:4575 sns list-topics`
+You can verify this using the aws cli, `aws --endpoint-url=http://localhost:4001 sns list-topics`

 6. Expose the server using `ngrok`.
-Run `ngrok http 3001`.
+Run `ngrok http 3001 --region au`.
 You will obtain a url like `https://9bb718af.au.ngrok.io`.
 Note down this value.
 I will refer to it as `NGROK_URL`.

 **NOTE on ngrok**

 If you are using a free version of ngrok, it allows only one simultaneous connection.
 This is a problem if you want to run both Slack lambda and TC Central and expose both using ngrok.

 The solution is to use the `--region` field while starting ngrok.
 So, if you're already running ngrok, you will see a region such as `Region United States (us)` in the terminal.
 To start another ngrok session just choose another region to run in by executing `ngrok http 3001 --region au`.
 This will start ngrok in `Region Australia (au)`